krishnadevz/web-dev/ConceptsOfDSA.md

 *  Quick sort is the one of the efficient algorithm pivot compare greater than and then swap O(nlogn)
 *  ![Screenshot from 2021-04-21 13-20-15](https://user-images.githubusercontent.com/42638797/115517038-5e939a80-a2a4-11eb-84d3-d5bdee1cb6ad.png)

+**Dynamic programming**:-if we can break problem into subproblems then it can be done with help of dynamic programming. run time in exponentials.